 I’ve developed my own system for looking at reviews.

 - Filter for verified purchasers

-- Move up to 3 star and then 5 star product reviews
+- Move up to 3 stars and then 5-star product reviews

-- If there is a specific feature I’m interested, I’ll search to see if someone asked a question about it
+- If there is a specific feature I’m interested in, I’ll search to see if someone asked a question about it

 I wish there were a filter for people that just leave a star rating and no context as I don’t find the info helpful.